-Myriad elements and characters meet in a space station, as the fate of the galaxy hangs in the balance when two ancient races representing the forces of both good and evil struggle for supremacy across star systems as fate and destiny determine the future.
+Myriad elements and characters meet in a space station, as the fate of the galaxy hangs in the balance when two ancient races representing the forces of both good and evil struggle for supremacy across star systems as conflict and destiny determine the future.

 Babylon 5 is a remarkable achievement.
 The brainchild of writer and producer J. Michael Straczynski, it tells an epic story spanning multiple star systems.
-It’s a show that came out of nowhere that challenged and gave the already well established, and unofficial ruler of science fiction tv shows, the Star Trek franchise some competition for five years.
+It’s a show that came out of nowhere that challenged and gave the already well established, and unofficial ruler of science fiction tv shows, the Star Trek franchise, some competition for five years.
 Describing it as having “always been conceived as, fundamentally, a five-year story, a novel for television,” Straczynski wrote 92 of the 110 episodes and served as executive producer.

-Babylon 5 is an ensemble series with an impressive cast, which is, for the most part, memorable in its portrayal of the many characters that populate this complicated story.
+Babylon 5 is an ensemble series with an impressive cast, which is, for the most part, memorable in its portrayal of the many characters that populate this complex story.
 The regular cast included Michael O’Hare, as station commander Jeffrey Sinclair, Bruce Boxleitner as Captain John Sheridan who takes over as station commander after season one.
 It also included Claudia Christian as Susan Ivanova who later also becomes commanding officer of the station.
-Jerry Doyle as Michael Garibaldi, Mira Furlan as Delenn, the Minbari ambassador, Bill Mumy as Lennier, also part of the Minbari diplomatic corps and faithful friend to Delenn.
-Rounding out the core cast was Andreas Katsulas as the eloquent and passionate G’Kar the Narn ambassador, and Peter Jurassic as Londo Molari, the ambassador for the Centauri Empire.
+Jerry Doyle as Michael Garibaldi, Mira Furlan as Delenn, the Minbari ambassador, Bill Mumy as Lennier, another member of the Minbari diplomatic corps and faithful friend to Delenn.
+Rounding out the core cast was Andreas Katsulas as the eloquent and passionate G’Kar the Narn ambassador, and Peter Jurasik as Londo Molari, the ambassador for the Centauri Empire.
 The list goes on but to write about this series in detail would require a book, or maybe two.